Summary of “The Happiness Advantage” : The 7 principles taught at Harvard to develop happiness and succeed in life.

 Those one are your real friends.

 Forget the computer.
 Spend time with people who are prepared to see you, listen to you, advise you.
 Share your troubles.
-Empathise.
+Empathize.
 Laugh.

 Your relationships are more important than anything.